nickserv/danamccurdy.com/_posts/2016-10-09-thinking-and-doing.md

 ---
 title: Thinking and Doing
 category: life
+published: true
 ---

 To think about doing something
 and to actually do it
-live in two different worlds.
+are two different worlds.

 First, there is the conversation,
 sometimes endless,